DiamondSparrow/sin_detect/README.md

 Sin detect: 1, 256.128 Hz;
 Sin detect: 0, 384.512 Hz;
 ```
-First number indicates whether frequency is in the range (0 – no, 1 – yes), second shows measured frequency in hertz.
+First number indicates whether frequency is in the range (0 â€“ no, 1 â€“ yes), second shows measured frequency in hertz.

-There are two projects: one for Eclipse CDT (because it's way better IDE for editing), and other – Keil 5 project for compiling and debugging.
+There are two projects: one for Eclipse CDT (because it's way better IDE for editing), and other â€“ Keil 5 project for compiling and debugging.

 Code is written in C and for commenting doxygen style was used.